Pop Culture Madness!

 Tuskegee syphilis experiment - the US Public Health Service withheld penicillin treatment from hundreds of impoverished sharecroppers to study the natural progression of untreated syphilis in rural African-American men.
 The study continued until it was leaked to the press in 1972.

-The only dissenting member of the Warren Commission on JFK's assassination, Senator Hale Boggs, disappeared on a flight over Alaska.
+Senator Hale Boggs, the only dissenting member of the Warren Commission on JFK’s assassination, disappeared on a flight over Alaska.

 A Scottish folk singer named Shelagh McDonald vanished in 1972.
 After an article about her disappearance was published in 2005, Shelagh turned up at The Scottish Daily Mail and explained that a disastrous LSD trip had ruined her voice and mental health.
 She'd been living off the grid in a tent.